commonwealth-of-puerto-rico/libre/libre/docs/topics/LQL.rst

 ========================

 Draft 1.0 of the LIBRE Query Language specification.
-LQL is a mixture of SQL, Django's ORM and geospatial queries constructs using the URL Query string to create a RESTful query language.
+LQL is a mixture of SQL, Django's ORM, Python's syntax and geospatial queries constructs using the URL query strings to create a RESTful query language.

 Values
 ======
-LQL accepts as input, strings, numbers and geometries.
+LQL accepts as input, strings, numbers, lists and geometries.
 Any value enclosed in double quotes will be interpreted as a string, a value or set of values enclosed in the geometry specifier Point is interpreted as a point geometry, otherwise it will be parsed as a number.
 The only exception to this convention are special query directive values, such as those of the **join** directive, which are specified unquoted.
 Geospacial geometries also have special attributes which can be accesed and used for filtering, these are: _length, _area and _type

+Examples:

+A string: ``"hello word"``

+A number: ``42``

+A list: ``['hello', 'world']`` or ``[1, 2, 3]``

+A geometry: ``Point(longitude, laitude)``

 Addressing fields